kshedden/EstimatingEquationsRegression.jl/README.md

 ![Example plot 1](assets/readme1.svg)

-See the examples in the examples folder and the unit tests in the test folder.
+For more examples, see the examples folder and the unit tests in the test folder.

 ## References